-Heather is an Ayrshire cows an old Scottish breed renowned for their gentle and quiet behaviour, which is essential when we have so many young people and in-experienced handlers attending the Farm.
+Heather is an Ayrshire cow, an old Scottish breed renowned for their gentle and quiet behaviour.
+This kind of temperament is essential when we have so many young people and inexperienced handlers attending the Farm.

 Our cow is milked twice a day, at 10am and 4pm.
 Everyone is welcome to have a go!
 The milk is usually fed to the calves, and any orphan lambs or kids we have at the time.

-The farm currently has 7 horses all of which are super quiet and very friendly.
+The Farm currently has seven horses all of which are super quiet and very friendly.
 They are used for the Young Farmer’s Program on the weekends, Rideability during the week and for pony rides.

-The Collingwood Children's Farm currently has Berkshire pigs, a breed no longer kept by Commercial Piggeries.
-This is due primarily to their colour.
-The Berkshire is black with white points, (tail, feet and nose/face).
+The Collingwood Children's Farm currently has Berkshire pigs, a breed no longer kept by commercial piggeries.
+The Berkshire is black with white points (tail, feet and nose/face).

-Currently, at the Farm, we have 3 Berkshire pigs, Typhoon, our boar, and Greta the sow.
-We also have 2 young pigs (gilts), Maybelle and Myrtle, who will be out future breeding sows.
-Our sows are bred throughout the calendar year, taking turns to spend time with Typhoon, which means there is no particular season for piglets to be born.
+Currently we have three Berkshire pigs; our boar Typhoon, and Greta the sow.
+We also have two young pigs (gilts), Maybelle and Myrtle, who will be our future breeding sows.
+Our sows are bred throughout the year, taking turns to spend time with Typhoon, which means there is no particular season for piglets to be born.

 The Berkshire was introduced to the Farm as part of the Federation Rare Breeds Display Project, as they were popular at the time of Federation, but are now rare.

-This mix of breeds evolved into a quality dairy goat that copes well with hot weather and continues to produce milk that is high in protein and butterfat daily, which is of great interest to cheese makers.
+This mix of breeds evolved into a quality dairy goat that copes well with hot weather and continues to produce milk that is high in protein and butterfat on a daily basis, which is of great interest to cheese makers.

-At the Farm, we have two very different breeds of sheep, the English Leicester and the Shropshire.
-Both flocks are quite small, with 9 breeding English Leicester ewes and 4 breeding Shropshire ewes as well as a purebred ram for each breed.
-Although our flocks are numerically small, we are helping to preserve the genetic fingerprint of these two heritage sheep breeds.
-As they are old English breeds, the Shropshire and English Leicesters only have one breeding season in Autumn with Spring lambing the norm.
+At the Farm we have two very different breeds of sheep, the English Leicester and the Shropshire.
+Both flocks are quite small, with nine breeding English Leicester ewes and four breeding Shropshire ewes as well as a purebred ram for each breed.
+Although our flocks are small, we are helping to preserve the genetic fingerprint of these two heritage sheep breeds.
+As they are old English breeds, the Shropshire and English Leicesters only have one breeding season in autumn, with spring lambing the norm.

-At the Farm, we have a small flock of Chinese Geese The Chinese Goose is an elegant bird, which closely resembles a swan in body shape, in fact, they used to be called Swan Goose in earlier times.
-Chinese Geese are not as aggressive in their breeding season as other breeds of geese, but nonetheless, they are quite good guard animals.
+We have a small flock of Chinese Geese at the Farm.
+The Chinese Goose is an elegant bird, which closely resembles a swan in body shape and in fact used to be called a Swan Goose in earlier times.
+Chinese Geese are not as aggressive in their breeding season as other breeds of geese, but nonetheless are quite good guard animals.

-The Muscovy, is unrelated to all other domestic breeds of duck, as it is descended from the Musk Duck of South America while the other domestic breeds were developed from the Mallard.
-Muscovies are well known for their abilities in incubating eggs and looking after their babies.
-Muscovies are unable to quack, instead they hiss or squeak weakly and are probably the only breed of domestic duck that can still fly (females only, as the drakes are too heavy).
+The Muscovy is unrelated to all other domestic breeds of duck, as it is descended from the Musk Duck of South America while the other domestic breeds were developed from the Mallard.
+Muscovies are well known for their ability to incubate eggs and look after their babies.
+Muscovies are unable to quack, instead they hiss or squeak weakly and are probably the only breed of domestic duck that can still fly (females only; the drakes are too heavy).

 We have five breeds of chickens at the Farm.
-They are the Light Sussex, Salmon Favorelle, Black Orpington, Brown & Black Leghorn and Chinese Silky.
+They are the Light Sussex, Salmon Favorelle, Black Orpington, Brown and Black Leghorn and Chinese Silky.

-Brown Leghorns are the serious egg-layers of our breeds, laying 280 (5eggs per week) of large, white shelled eggs.
-If you are wanting lots of eggs, this is the breed for you.
-They are very vigorous chickens, so need to be penned, or are wonderful used in a chicken tractor system.
-They are also flighty birds, and may need their wings clipped, especially while young.
+Brown Leghorns are the serious egg-layers of our breeds, laying 280 (five eggs per week) large, white shelled eggs per year.
+If you want lots of eggs then the Brown Leghorn is the breed for you.
+They are very vigorous explorers, so need to be penned, or are wonderful used in a chicken tractor system.
+They are flighty birds, and may need their wings clipped, especially while young.
 Not necessarily a bird for a family of young children who are looking for pets, these birds are terrific producers through spring and summer, rarely going broody.

 The Light Sussex Chicken originated in England at the time of the Roman Invasion (AD43) making it one of the oldest known breeds.
 It comes in a variety of colours including brown, buff, light, red, speckled, silver, coronation/lavender, white and golden.
 It is a large, easy going breed of chicken that is good at foraging for its own food.
-They are good layers, producing about 250 per year (4-5 per week), large cream coloured eggs, without going broody.
+They are good layers, producing about 250 (4-5 per week) large cream coloured eggs per year, without going broody.

 Salmon Faverolles are quirky birds who take people by surprise with their fluffy beards and feathered feet.
 Underneath the pink frills they are very docile and inquisitive birds who easily become pets.
 They lay medium sized, creamy/pinkish eggs well into the winter, averaging around 150 eggs per year (3 per week).
 They also are good brooders, and good mothers.

 Favorelles do well in small spaces, despite being a large bird, and aren’t inclined to scratch around a lot.
 Because they are so submissive, they need to be penned carefully with other birds or they may be bullied.
-They have 5 toes, (not the usual 4), which marks them as a very old breed.
+They have five toes, not the usual four, which marks them as a very old breed.

 They originated from the village of Faverolles in Northern France, the breed was developed from the Dorking (where it gets its fifth toe from), Houdan, Cochin, Brahma and several French breeds, to be a dual purpose bird.
 It was particularly prized for its meat and first imported into Great Britain in 1886, where it was crossed with Sussex, Orpington and Indian Game.
 The best known variety is the Salmon, which appeared in 1893 in England.